Graylog2/documentation/pages/users_roles.rst

 Normal users, which do not need to create inputs, outputs or perform administrative tasks like managing access control etc, should be assigned the built in ``Reader`` role in addition to the custom roles which grant access to streams and dashboards.

+.. _roles:

 Roles
 *****
-In Graylog roles are named collections of individual permissions which can be assigned to users.
+In Graylog, roles are named collections of individual permissions which can be assigned to users.
 Previous Graylog versions could only assign individual permissions to each user in the system, making updating stream or dashboard permissions for a large group of users difficult to deal with.